 To begin, type at the command-line interface to execute the script [1-TXT].
 This script outputs the average supercell height from the “production” run portion [2] of the NPT simulation to a TXT (pronounce as T-X-T) file [3].

 SCREEN: Talent types at the command-line.
-TEXT: get_npt_lz.py log.myadsorbate Video editor: keep this text until 3.2.1.
+TEXT: ./get_npt_lz.py log.ch2oh Video editor: keep this text until 3.2.1.

 SCREEN: screen shows the script.